Reading time: 4 minutes

 3. Value the assets

-You need to value the assets at market value that will be supporting the pension on the commencement date and, for ongoing pensions, on 1 July of the financial year in which the pension is paid.
+The market value of assets supporting the pension must be determined on the commencement date and, for ongoing pensions, on 1 July of the financial year in which the pension is paid.

 4. Understand the transfer balance cap

 The amount used to start your pension is fixed at its commencement date.
-You cannot add contributions to the pension balance, or transfer an asset from an accumulation account into the pension account, once it has commenced.
-Also, there is a limit of $1.6 million to the combined amount you can use to commence pensions.
+You cannot add contributions to the pension balance or transfer an asset from an accumulation account into the pension account once it has commenced.
+Also, there is a limit of $1.9 million to the combined amount you can use to commence pensions.
 This is called your transfer balance cap.
+Your personal transfer balance cap will be lower if you commenced a pension prior to 1 July 2023.

 5. Get across event-based reporting

-Even though your transfer balance cap is applied every time you commence a pension, there are a number of events that may be required to be reported to the ATO.
-For example, a death benefit pension reversion or some limited recourse borrowing arrangements (LRBA).
+Even though your transfer balance cap is applied every time you commence a pension, you still need to report certain events to the ATO.
+For example, a death benefit pension reversion, commutations (lump sum withdrawals) and some limited recourse borrowing arrangements (LRBAs).

 6. Understand the minimum pension amount